Emperor Jones

 Reviewed by Paghat the Ratgirl

-Emperor Jones The film adaptation of Eugene O'Neill's well-intended 1920 play The Emperor Jones (1933) was first filtered through the screenwriting sensibilities of Dubose Heyward, author of the 1925 novel Porgy.
-Paul Robeson would later repudiate the screenplay because he would rather have stuck to the play itself, in which which he had starred in 1925.
+Emperor Jones The 1933 film adaptation of Eugene O'Neill's well-intended 1920 play The Emperor Jones was filtered through the screenwriting sensibilities of Dubose Heyward, author of the 1925 novel Porgy.
+Paul Robeson would later repudiate the screenplay because he would rather have stuck to the play itself, in which he had starred in 1925.

 The fact is, though, either version has "problematical" content bound to distress activists who would never approve of this strictly white attempt at capturing, in a fabular context, the black experience.

 It's hard to tell what liberal "good" the white writers had in mind, other than a serious but failed desire to create art.
 But they were surprised by African American distress.
-In outline & in final execution it relies so wholly on contemporary black stereotyping it can't be that anyone thought they were avoiding them.
+In outline & in final execution both play & film rely so wholly on contemporary black stereotyping it can't be that anyone thought they were avoiding said stereotypes.

 Rather, it seems as though the writers were attempting to invest these stereotypes with humanity, predominantly human folly.
-Alas, this is a bit like wanting to make a film about a great African American chef who works chiefly with watermelons, plays craps in his spare times & funds his four-star restaurant by pimping teenage girls.
+Alas, this is a bit like wanting to make a film about a great African American chef who works chiefly with watermelons, plays craps in his spare time, & funds his four-star restaurant by pimping teenage girls, fine choices cuz hey, he's a great chef.

 Emperor JonesThe absurd plot requires the wildest improbabilities to keep the story bounding down a slope of lunacy.
 Rufus Jones starts out as a good & loving man -- as long as he's isolated in a small black rural town & attending church each day.